MichaIng/DietPi-Docs/docs/usage.md

 ### Example #1 of file contents

-The following lines give an example of needed changes within the `dietpi.txtd` file.
+The following lines give an example of needed changes within the `dietpi.txt` file.
 The target to be achieved is:

 - Ethernet connection, DHCP, no proxy, no WiFi
 - German localization
 - Hostname "myDietpiSystem"

-Then these entries need to be set within the file `dietpi.txte` prior the initial boot:
+Then these entries need to be set within the file `dietpi.txt` prior the initial boot:

 ```sh
 AUTO_SETUP_ACCEPT_LICENSE=1